 Communicative Chinese Language

-This course introduces students to modern Mandarin Chinese for basic communicative purposes, and begins with a basic introduction to the phonetic system of Mandarin Chinese and trains students in the skills of listening, speaking, reading, and writing at an essential level.
+This course introduces students to modern Mandarin Chinese for basic communicative purposes.
+It begins with a basic introduction to the phonetic system of Mandarin Chinese and trains students in the skills of listening, speaking, reading, and writing at an essential level.
 Class instruction emphasizes communication, interaction, performance, and group work.
-Interactive classroom activities such as role-plays, interviews, group discussions, and trips outside the classroom will be used to encourage students to use Chinese in meaningful contexts.
-Students will complete a number of speaking tasks, including regular oral assignments, in-class oral activities, oral exams, as well as occasional real-life speaking activities during fieldtrips outside the classroom.
+Interactive classroom activities, such as role-plays, interviews, group discussions, and trips outside the classroom, will be used to encourage students to use Chinese in meaningful contexts.
+Students will complete speaking tasks, including regular oral assignments, in-class oral activities, and oral exams, as well as occasional real-life speaking activities during field trips outside the classroom.
 Textbook: Liu Xun 刘珣, ed.
 Xin Shiyong Hanyu Keben (1 Ce) 新实用汉语课本 (1册) (New Practical Chinese Reader, vol. 1).
 Beijing: Beijing Language and Culture University Press.
 Contact hours: 45.
 Recommended credit: 3 semester/4.5 quarter hours

 TBET 1001 BESC